Soft-Bred/Brave-Fox/README.md

 Firefox Stylesheet To Add Brave-Like Elements

 ## Installation
-1. Install all files given (other than Read.me).
+1. Install all files given (other than ReadMe.md).
 2. Move all files to `Chrome Folder`
 3. Add the following code to your `userChrome.css` file (depending on which one you want to install):
   ```css